Accla/d4m/README.txt

 4. LICENSE

-  D4M follws the highly successfuly FFTW MIT licensing model (see fftw.org) and is avalable via a number of licenses: Free (GPL), U.S. Gov't Agency, U.S. Gov't Contractor, and Commercial.
+  D4M follows the highly successful FFTW MIT licensing model (see fftw.org) and is avalable via a number of licenses: Free (GPL), U.S. Gov't Agency, U.S. Gov't Contractor, and Commercial.